shreyas4156/visual-sorting-algorithms/README.md

-# This Project Demonstrates how sorting algorithm works with the visual representaion
+# This project demonstrates how Sorting Algorithms work with the visual representaion

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## To install node modules

-Run this command on termial
+Run this command on your termial

 ### `npm install`